 Farm Sector Profitability Expected To Weaken in 2015

 Get the 2015 forecast for farm sector income.

-Increase Is Forecast for Median Income of Farm Operator Households in 2015
+Median Income of Farm Operator Households Expected To Dip in 2015

-Median income of farm households has increased steadily over the past 5 years, peaking at an estimated $80,620 in 2014.
-However, farm household median income is forecast to increase slightly in 2015, to $72,298, up from $70,718 projected for 2014.
+The median income of farm households has increased steadily over the past 5 years, peaking at an estimated $80,620 in 2014.
+However, farm household median income is forecast to decrease slightly in 2015, to $79,287.
 Given the broad USDA definition of a farm, many farms are not profitable even in the best farm income years.
-The projected median farm income of -$1,558 is essentially unchanged from the 2014 forecast of -$1,570.
-Most farm households earn all of their income from off-farm sources—median off-farm income is projected to increase 4 percent in 2015 to $66,361.
+The projected median farm income of -$1,504 is lower than the 2014 estimate of -$869.
+Most farm households earn all of their income from off-farm sources—median off-farm income is forecast to increase 4 percent in 2015 to $72,494.
 (Note: Because they are based on unique distributions, median total income will generally not equal the sum of median off-farm and median farm income.)
-See more financial statistics for farm operator households.

 Get the 2015 forecast for farm household income.